dsaadeh21/data_science_bootcamp/Credit Score Sprint/README.md

 - Determine if a customer's marital status and/or number of children impact default risk.

 ## Dependencies
-This project requires Python and the following Python libraries installed:
+This project requires Python libraries installed:

     NumPy
     Pandas

-You will also need to have software installed to run and execute an iPython Notebook.